Meet The Team

 For as long as I can remember, I’ve always wanted to sew.
 As a child I remember playing dress up with my dolls, creating many outfits for them.

 In the 24 years that followed, my sewing pursuits have included many aspects of garment making but my primary focus and passion is lingerie, jeans, jumpsuits, bags, and jackets/coat making.
 My bra making journey began 10+ years ago when I took a class sponsored by the Baltimore chapter of the ASG.
-After a day and a
+After a day and a half of class instruction, I completed my very own bra.
+It fit and an entire new world began!!!
+I really enjoy making custom bra and panty sets, the options are endless.

 I am a member of Black Women Stitch and am passionate about educating women about how to make their own bras.
 I recently spoke on the “Yes YOU Can Make a Bra” episode of the Stitch Please Podcast.